-Pro: This approach tends to make any intermittent fasting schedule much more manageable and customizable.
+Pro: By alternating fasting days, this approach tends to make any intermittent fasting schedule much more manageable and customizable.

 Con: It might take a little longer to see health benefits, since you’re not switching your body into the fasted state every day.
 Please note: this doesn’t mean you won’t see benefits!
 Plenty of people get awesome results with alternate day fasting, and they find it much easier to sustain.

-Who it’s for: Anyone not ready to commit to a full intermittent fasting schedule every day.
+Who it’s for: Anyone not ready to commit to a full intermittent fasting schedule every day or for long periods.
 Also, this approach definitely seems to work better for some women.
 You can read more about how intermittent fasting can affect women differently here.